BlueHenBenton/UD-CISC-Autoexam-System/README.md

 Await temp creates a temporary directory for the work to be done in.

 _config.js_
-Makes sure that the config file is in place and that the program has read access to the config file.
+Makes sure that the config file is in place and that the program has read access to the config file, and returns its contents.
+Use `const config = require('utilities/config');` to set `config` to the contents of the config file.

 _encode-questions.js_
 Encode questions takes the individual questions from the `questions` folder of the .mbz file, and encodes each subfile for each question into a single json file, adding headers to separate each file.